-Through five editions, Clements’ book served as the master checklist relied upon by birders, ornithologists, conservationists, and other scientists.
+Through five editions, Clements’s book served as the master checklist relied upon by birders, ornithologists, conservationists, and other scientists.
 Before his untimely death in June 2005, Clements had nearly completed a sixth edition of this masterpiece of the world’s biodiversity of birds.
 Thanks to a generous gift from Karen Clements, the Cornell Lab of Ornithology is pleased to announce its role in continuing the legacy of this authoritative reference of the birds of the world.

-Features of The Clements Checklist include
+Features of the Clements Checklist

-• Comprehensive indexes with all taxa listed by English and scientific names
+- Comprehensive indexes with all taxa listed by English and scientific names

-• Tables and maps showing the world distribution of total bird species and endemics by geographic area, which will be of special interest to conservationists
+- Tables and maps showing the world distribution of total bird species and endemics by geographic area, which will be of special interest to conservationists

-• Space to record the location and date of individual sightings, thereby providing the user with a personalized ornithological journal
+- Space to record the location and date of individual sightings, thereby providing the user with a personalized ornithological journal

-The completely revised sixth edition includes hundreds of changes current through January 1, 2007.
 The Cornell Lab of Ornithology has accepted the job of maintaining the ever-changing list of species, subspecies, English names, and approximate distributions, beginning with publication of the 6th edition.
 We are accomplishing this ongoing task using the considerable expertise of our research ornithologists on staff, aided enormously by input from knowledgeable professional and amateur cooperators worldwide.
 We invite input on known or suspected errors or updates at any time.

-The most established resource on the taxonomy and biogeography of birds for the birding community, The Clements Checklist is the official world checklist of the American Birding Association (ABA) and is used as the authoritative reference in the birding competitions and listing activities of this preeminent North American organization for serious birders.
+The most established resource on the taxonomy and biogeography of birds for the birding community, the Clements Checklist is the official world checklist of the American Birding Association (ABA) and is used as the authoritative reference in the birding competitions and listing activities of this preeminent North American organization for serious birders.

-About the authors:
+About the Authors